These are the only things you need to do to effectively market your home:

 Answer your phone and emails

-We will be forwarding you buyers who are interested in you home, who don’t have agents.
+We will be forwarding you buyers who are interested in your home, who don’t have agents.
 You want to respond quickly so they don’t go find an agent to show it to them.
 We will have your phone number in your listing for agents to call for questions about your property.
 We will forward offers to you by email.

 “Marketing” that will not make a difference

 Flyers were very useful back before everybody had a cell phone and could pull up pictures and details of your home in a matter of seconds.
-Flyers in a flyer box on your yard sign are typically picked up by the dog walkers or curious passers by.
+Flyers in a flyer box on your yard sign are typically picked up by the dog walkers or curious passersby.
 We stopped including flyer boxes with our signs in 2017 because sellers rarely installed them on their signs, and buyers stopped collecting flyers (you can still order one for $25).
 There’s no point in having a flyer to email either; it’s easier to just email or text a link of your online listing.

 An Open House is a marketing tool that listing agents use to gain prospects, not a tool to actually sell your home.
-Any serious prospect for your home would have seen it online anyway.
+Any serious prospects for your home would have seen it online anyway.
 The people most likely to go to an open house are the neighbors who are thinking about listing their house, and buyers who are just starting to look and aren’t tied to an agent yet.
-These are great prospects the agent, not the seller.
+These are great prospects for the agent, not the seller.
 Holding an open house is also a great way for the 6% real estate agents to give their listing clients the impression they are actually doing something.